 No, I’m not reviewing another game with two different versions or two different games, it’s actually the same game with two different titles, that’s all!
 And it’s one of the most ported and influential games of all times.
 Even if you don’t recognize the title, I assure you that at least you’ll find the gameplay familiar.
 I’m talking about Pipe Mania aka Pipe Dream.

 Pipe Mania is a puzzle game developed by The Assembly Line and published by Empire Software.
-It was originally released in 1989 for the Amiga, Atari ST and DOS (US version, distributed by Lucasfilm Games under the title Pipe Dream).
-It was re-released the following year for DOS (EU version), Acorn 32-bit, Amstrad CPC, Apple II and IIgs, Arcade (Japan only), BBC Micro, Commodore 64, Electron, Game Boy, NES, Sam Coupé and ZX Spectrum.
+It was originally released in 1989 for the Amiga, Atari ST and DOS (in the US by Lucasfilm Games under the title Pipe Dream).
+It was re-released the following year for DOS (in the EU), Acorn 32-bit, Amstrad CPC, Apple II and IIgs, Arcade (in Japan only), BBC Micro, Commodore 64, Electron, Game Boy, NES, Sam Coupé and ZX Spectrum.
 In 1991, it was ported to the PC-88, PC-98 and Windows 3.x (as part of the Windows Entertainment Pack).
 And in 1992, it was ported to the Sharp X68000 and Super Famicom.

 But first let’s take a look at the covers, shall we?

 This is the European cover and probably the most famous one.
 While I do enjoy the cartoony plumber at the bottom with a huge wrench trying to fix a pipe, I still to this day, don’t understand the huge screaming face that covers almost all of the cover.
 Is that supposed to be one of the developers?
 Or just a frustrated player?
 Am I going to feel frustrated and scream like that by playing this game?

 But at least the back cover is a bit better: